Myron Lewis: Hudson Valley Fort

 In the fall of 2015, Lewis signed with the Hudson Valley Fort of the Fall Experimental Football League (FXFL).

 Arizona Rattlers

 On October 16, 2015, Lewis was assigned to the Arizona Rattlers.
 On November 11, 2015, Lewis was placed on recallable reassignment.

 Coaching career

 On May 1, 2024, it was announced that Lewis had been named defensive backs coach for the Toronto Argonauts.
 He won the 111th Grey Cup in his only year with the Argonauts.

 On January 31, 2025, it was announced that Lewis had joined the coaching staff of the Ottawa Redblacks as the team's defensive backs coach.
+He served in that capacity for one season, but was not retained for 2026 following the hire of Ryan Dinwiddie as head coach.